svipe/schemas/README.md

 The response has the same JSON format but signed by the peer, so signature is different.

+### Outstanding issue

+It might be better to skip signature and let the envelope JWS provide the signature?

 ### Obsolete implementation

 The current implementation at acme.svipe.io is using: